Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 "Nvidia, fuck you" - Linus Torvalds

 ## 0. Getting the Installation ISO and verifying it's legit.*
-If you want to skip verifying, I'm not gonna stop you.
-But if you do want to verify the legitimacy of the ISO, then you can follow steps c to e.
+If you want to skip verifying, then you can follow steps c to e, I'm not gonna stop you.
+But I would highly recommend you do verify the legitimacy of the ISO as it will save you from accidentally installing malware.

 Note: If you want to download the official torrent and use that instead of checking the mirror ISOs, you will need some form of [torrent client](https://www.qbittorrent.org/) to download the ISO through.